bigskysoftware/htmx/www/content/attributes/hx-trigger.md

 There are some additional non-standard events that htmx supports:

 * `load` - triggered on load (useful for lazy-loading something)
 * `revealed` - triggered when an element is scrolled into the viewport (also useful for lazy-loading).
-If you are using `overflow` in css like `overflow-y: scroll` you should use `intersect once` instead of `revealed`.
+If you are using `overflow` in CSS like `overflow-y: scroll` you should use `intersect once` instead of `revealed`.
 * `intersect` - fires once when an element first intersects the viewport.
 This supports two additional options:
     * `root:<selector>` - a CSS selector of the root element for intersection
     * `threshold:<float>` - a floating point number between 0.0 and 1.0, indicating what amount of intersection to fire the event on